-Inequality threatens long-term social and economic development, harms poverty reduction and destroys people’s sense of fulfilment and self-worth.
+Inequality threatens long-term social and economic development, harms poverty reduction and destroys people’s sense of fulfillment and self-worth.
 This may breed crime, disease and environmental degradation (Why it matters, UN Social Development Goal 10: Reduce Inequality)

 Deloitte Access Economics Analysis of the impact of raising benefit rates released in September 2018 found a $75 a week increase in Newstart and associated allowances (described by them as a ‘catch up increase’) would have a strong fairness and prosperity dividend.
 Adding $10 a day to the existing base rate of unemployment benefits would cost $3.3 billion, but would create a bigger economy and also would help the regional economies most in need of help.